 Theme session organizers should submit their proposals to ftl5bulgaria2020gmail.com either in a .pdf or a .doc(x) format.
 Proposals should include: session title, name and affiliation of the convener(s), topic description, research questions (up to 1000 words), a list of each paper’s author(s), all abstracts for the session.
 The maximum number of papers per theme session is 12.
 Session conveners are asked to distribute a CfP indicating that they are organizing a theme session at FTL5, 2020.
 Once a theme session has been accepted, individual authors will need to submit their abstracts to the conference email address for reviewing.

 Submission of abstracts

 - The working language of the conference is English.
-Submissions on languages other than English are encouraged.

 - The subject header of your email should include: FTL5 – name(s).

-- Please include the following information in the main body of your email: (1) name of author(s), (2) affiliation, (3) title of the presentation, (4) email address, (5) postal address.
+- Please include the following in the main body of your email: (1) name of author(s), (2) affiliation, (3) title of the presentation, (4) email address, (5) postal address.

 - 1 October 2019: Theme session proposals submission deadline

 - 15 October 2019: Deadline for submission of all abstracts

 - 30 November 2019: Notification of paper and poster acceptance